Can You Refinance A Personal Loan?

 Next, review your credit score and report.
 Ideally, you’re in a much better financial position than you were when you took out your original loan.
 An up-to-date record of creditworthiness can help you get the best deal available.

 Then, prequalify for your new personal loan.
 This normally involves a soft credit pull, which will not impact your credit score.
-Prequalifying gives you an idea of how much you can borrow from your lender as well as your potential and other loan terms.
+Prequalifying gives you an idea of how much you can borrow from your lender as well as your potential interest rate and other loan terms.
 Shop around during this phase until you find the lender with the best personal loan option for your situation.

 Before officially applying for your new personal loan, you should feel confident that it makes good financial sense.
 Often, personal loans charge an origination fee as a percentage of the loan.
 If the origination fee is high enough, it could offset any benefits from a lower interest rate or more favorable loan terms.
 In addition, if your active loan charges a prepayment penalty, you’ll need to factor that into your decision.